 Compost brings and feeds diverse life in the soil.
 These bacteria, fungi, insects, worms and more support healthy plant growth.

-- Compost enriched soil have lots of beneficial insects, worms and other organisms that burrow through soil keeping it well aerated.
+- Compost enriched soil has lots of beneficial insects, worms and other organisms that burrow through the soil keeping it well aerated.